 As she has grown I’ve tried to take her personal tastes into account more and more, and I love seeing how she chooses fabrics for her own clothing.
 She chose this grey french terry I had in my stash, and we used the right side for the main track pants, and then used the wrong side (the loopy side) for the waistband, pocket edging and cuffs.
 I think that’s one of my favourite things about this pattern, the ability to use contrasting fabrics for details.
 She has loved these pants and already wants more!

-At the same time as i was making these pants she asked if she could have a new top too.
-She wanted something a little shorter and closer fitting that the usual Mini Briar tees i make for her, so I thought that was a pretty good opportunity to try a kids pattern by Oliver and S. I chose the Schoolbus tee because it looked pretty close to what we wanted.
+At the same time as I was making these pants, she asked if she could have a new top too.
+She wanted something a little shorter and closer fitting than the usual Mini Briar tees I make for her, so I thought that was a pretty good opportunity to try a kid’s pattern by Oliver and S. I chose the Schoolbus tee because it looked pretty close to what we wanted.
 I ended up removing quite a bit of length, shortening the sleeve, and scooping out the neckline a lot.
-She wasn’t a super fan of the close neckline so i kept things simple and just trimmed it back, turned in the edge and top stitched.
+She wasn’t a super fan of the close neckline so I kept things simple and just trimmed it back, turned in the edge and top stitched.